 For the avoidance of doubt, Content is defined as ‘information (including quotations, documents, data, text, names, images, pictures, logos and icons) and third party functionality which is provided to or accessible by you or your Authorised Users through the Products and Services being supplied to you by us’.

-This licence agreement (Licence) is a legal agreement between you and Synaptic Software Limited (a company registered in England and Wales under number 3136234) whose registered office is at The Registry, 30 Berners Street, London, W1T 3LR.
+This licence agreement (Licence) is a legal agreement between you and Synaptic Software Limited (a company registered in England and Wales under number 3136234) whose registered office is at 65 Gresham Street, London, EC2V 7NQ.

 for: Access to each and any of the eight modules within Synaptic Suite We licence use of the Synaptic Suite Software and documentation to you on the basis of this Licence.
 We do not sell the Synaptic Suite Data or documentation to you.
 We remain the owners of the Software and documentation at all times.